-Joint field surveys between Trustee representatives and the RP consultants found 100% of the coral colonies to be impacted (destroyed, missing, or dislodged) within the North and South Regions of the site (Table 1).
-However, the Central Region was impacted by propwash from the tugboats and vessel during response actions, but not the hull of the vessel, resulting in a partially impacted area where not all of the corals were dislodged.
+Joint field surveys between Trustee representatives and the RP consultants found 100% of the coral colonies were impacted (destroyed, missing, or dislodged) within the North and South Regions of the site (Table 1).
+Impacts in the Central Region were from propwash from the tugboats and vessel during response actions, and not the hull of the vessel; this propwash resulted in a partially impacted area where not all of the corals were dislodged.
 Within this Central Region, assessment dives were conducted by Trustee representatives and the RP consultants to assess the degree of injury, and both parties agreed that coral colonies were not impacted to the same degree as the other regions.
 Based on post-dive field agreement between the Trustee representatives and the RP consultants to maximize cost-effectiveness and cooperation, as recommended in 15 C.F.R. § 990.14(c), this region was characterized to have an impact to 25% of the coral colonies (Table 1).
 Recovery of these areas is viewed as likely to occur over time since the integrity of the reef was still intact.